uniquealexx/Mini-Recycle-Bin/README.md

 ## Installation

 Go to the releases in this repository and download the zip archive.
-After that, unzip it to a convenient location and select “Register this program for restart” in the properties of the exe file.
+After that, unpack it to a convenient place and, if desired, you can add the program shortcut (which is in the archive) to the folder with programs for autostart
 ## More about the Program

 The program has the following functionality: